Skip to main content

 • evidence from your previous status, such as a copy of previous I-94 (recommended)

-All of the above documents should be presented when applying for a visa, and again upon entering the United States.
-When you enter the U.S., you must present the documents listed above as well as your new F-1 visa to request for F-1 status from a U.S. immigration inspector.
-Upon clearing immigration inspection, you will be in F-1 status.
+All of the above documents should be presented when applying for a visa, and again upon entering the U.S. When you enter the U.S., you must present the documents listed above as well as your new F-1 or J-1 visa to the border official.
+Upon clearing immigration inspection, you will be in F-1 or J-1 status.

 There is a possibility that you could be denied a visa (and not permitted to reenter the U.S.) or you could encounter delays in getting your visa.
 This risk is generally greater for students who are in sensitive fields of study (certain science and technology fields).
-However, that being said, W&M students have an almost 100% success rate in obtaining student visas.
+Visa appointments also sometimes have long wait times.